 B.F.A.
-Degree in Interior Design 72 hours, no minor required
+DEGREE IN INTERIOR DESIGN 72 HOURS

 This major is for persons wanting a career in residential or commercial interior design or a specialty design area.

 An OC graduate with a Bachelor of Fine Arts degree in Interior Design will: